sezzle/sezzle-magento/README.md

 * Status as `Approved` means payment is successfully captured by `Sezzle`.
 * Status as `Authorized`, uncaptured means payment is authorized but yet not captured.

+## How Sandbox works?

+* In the `Sezzle` configuration page of your `Magento` admin, enter the `Sandbox` `API Keys` from your `Sezzle Merchant Sandbox Dashboard` and set the `Payment Mode` to `Sandbox`, then save the configuration.
+Make sure you are doing this on your `dev/staging` website.
+* On your website, add an item to the cart, then proceed to `Checkout` and select `Sezzle` as the payment method.
+* Click `Continue` then `Place Order` and you should be redirected to the `Sezzle Checkout` page.
+If prompted, sign in and continue.
+* Enter the payment details using test data, then click `Complete Order`.
+* After the payment is completed on `Sezzle`, you should be redirected back to your website and see a successful payment page.
+* `Sandbox` testing is complete.
+You can login to your `Sezzle Merchant Sandbox Dashboard` to see the test order you just placed.

 ## Troubleshooting/Debugging
 * [a Invalid header line detected](Troubleshooting.md#invalid-header-line-detected)
 * There is logging enabled by `Sezzle` for tracing the `Sezzle` actions.